 One of the most promising theories comes from the Diabetes Remission Clinical Trial (DiRECT).
 This 2018 study suggests that type 2 diabetes results from fat deposits building up in the liver.
 These fat deposits stop cells from being able to interact with insulin as they should, in turn increasing blood sugar levels.

 In the UK, around one in 14 people have diabetes, and someone is diagnosed with diabetes every two minutes.
 Type 2 diabetes is by far the most common variety.
-Of these one in 14 people, approximately 90% have type 2 diabetes (Diabetes UK 2020).
+Of these one in 14 people, approximately 90% have type 2 diabetes.

-Obesity is generally accepted as the main contributing factor to the development of type 2 diabetes, but it isn’t always that simple.
-Other factors include (Thibault et al 2016):
+Obesity is generally accepted as the main risk factor contributing to rising rates of type 2 diabetes, but it isn’t always that simple.
+Other factors include: